skubed0007/jock/README.md

 ## Features

-- **Encrypt and Decrypt**: Securely encrypt files or folders using a password.
+- **Encrypt and Decrypt**: Securely encrypt files using a password.
 - **Interactive CLI**: An interactive mode for quickly encrypting or decrypting messages.
 - **Progress Indication**: Provides a visual spinner to indicate progress during operations.
 - **Custom Output**: Option to specify custom output filenames for encrypted files.